narremgen/narremgen/README.md

 and two subdirectories containing generated batched texts + csv files plus directories for variants with statistics + chaptered tex files
 ```

+Note: This package is provided *“as is”* for the research and educational purposes.  <br>
+      The code was written/debogged in iterative way with help of gpt5 openai + vs code. <br>
+      All texts generated are synthetic and intended for future experimentations only. <br>
+      Last version in directory package for pypi.

 To do: improve genericity, generality and robutness, add parallelism, classes re-factor.